jazz-community/dng-type-system-management/com.ibm.rm.typemanagement/ReadMe - HowToRelease.txt

    - In 'Export Location' select " a path e.g. 'C:\temp\TSM\tsm.jar'
      You can change the root for the export if needed but keep the top folder name TSM and don't modify the name of the JAR file;
-   - In 'Library handling' select 'Package required libraries into generated JAR'
+   - In 'Library handling' select 'Copy required libraries into a sub-folder next to the generated JAR'
    - In the last section you can choose to save the export as an ANT script.
 Click Finish and allow to create the folder.
 7. Copy the content of the projects sub-folder scripts into the export location